Using Breathwork to Heal Anxiety and PTSD

 If you're considering breathwork for anxiety or PTSD, here are some recommendations:

-Start simple: Begin with basic techniques like box breathing or 4-7-8 breathing, which are gentle yet effective.
+1. Start simple: Begin with basic techniques like the physiological sigh or 4-7-8 breathing, which are gentle yet effective.

 Breathwork offers a powerful, accessible approach to managing anxiety and PTSD symptoms.
 From simple techniques you can practice anywhere to deeper practices like Neurosomatic Breathwork that may facilitate profound healing and emotional release, conscious breathing provides tools that have supported human wellbeing for millennia.